HPI-Information-Systems/GenderAnalysis/README.md

 # GenderAnalysis

+This repository and its data is the basis for our 2021 SIGMOD Record [publication](https://sigmodrecord.org/2021/12/31/how-inclusive-are-we-an-analysis-of-gender-diversity-in-database-venues/) "How Inclusive are We?
+An Analysis of Gender Diversity in Database Venues" (Angela Bonifati, Michael J. Mior, Felix Naumann, Nele Sina Noack).
+It can easily be adapted to other publication lists and venues.
+Feedback is welcome.

 ## An analysis of gender distribution in scientific publications

 We determine the gender of a scientist using the commercial tool